 If they’re aware you’re under time pressure, they could delay the bulk of the negotiations until the last possible minute.
 Then there’s a real danger that you’ll give things away under that kind of time pressure.

-At 12 minutes, with 80 percent of the time used up, I take the microphone and tell them they have only 3 minutes left.
-Then I continue periodic announcements to keep the time pressure on them and end with a countdown of the seconds from five to zero.
-It’s very clear to see that they make 80 percent of the concessions in the last 20 percent of the time available to negotiate.
+At 12 minutes, with 80% of the time used up, I take the microphone and tell them they have only three minutes left.
+Then I continue periodic announcements to keep the time pressure on them.
+I end with a countdown of the seconds from five to zero.
+It’s very clear to see that they make 80% of the concessions in the last 20% of the time available to negotiate.

 Some people are unethical enough to use this against you.
 They hold out, until the last minute, elements of the negotiation that could have been brought up earlier and easily resolved.
-Then when you’re getting ready to complete the arrangements these problems come up because they know you’ll be more flexible under time pressure.
+Then when you’re getting ready to complete the arrangements, these problems come up because they know you’ll be more flexible under time pressure.

 Another thing that the principle of time pressure tells you is that you should always tie up all the details up front.
 Don’t leave anything to, “Oh well, we can work that out later.”
 A matter that seems to be of little importance up front can become a very huge problem under time pressure.